mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 3 - Term Selection/Indexing exercise 2/Baa baa black sheep notes.md

 And one for the little boy, 7
 Who lives down the lane.
 8

+sheep.
+See black sheep
+speaker.
+See sir

 sir
-	greeting of sheep in sheep language, 1 questioning of sheep regarding possession of wool, 2
+	greets sheep in sheep language, 1
+	questions sheep regarding possession of wool, 2

 black sheep
-	greeting by sir in sheep language, 1 questioning by sir regarding possession of wool, 2 affirmation to sir of possessing wool bags, 3-4
+	greeted by sir in sheep language, 1 questioned by sir regarding possession of wool, 2 affirms possession of bags of wool, 3-4
 	See also master; dame; little boy

 master